junxit/us-congress-bills-110/metadata.md

 - 2007-02-07 — Placed on the House Calendar, Calendar No. 7.
 - 2007-02-07 — The House Committee on Rules reported an original measure, H. Rept.
 110-9, by Mr. Welch (VT).
 - 2007-02-07 — The House Committee on Rules reported an original measure, H. Rept.
 110-9, by Mr. Welch (VT).
+- 2007-02-08 — Considered as privileged matter. (consideration: CR H1350-1356)
+- 2007-02-08 — DEBATE - The House proceeded with one hour of debate on H. Res.
+133.
+- 2007-02-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-02-08 — On agreeing to the resolution Agreed to by voice vote. (text: CR H1350)
+- 2007-02-08 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H1350)
+- 2007-02-08 — The previous question was ordered without objection. (consideration: CR H1356)